 All other rotating elements on this product use sealed bearings and permanent bushings (not shown).
 These must be replaced if worn.
-Typically, loose = worn.
-Consult your dealer for recommendations.
+Typically, loose indicates the bearing is worn.

 To avoid equipment damage and system contamination, always clean grease fittings before and after lubrication.
 If a grease fitting is damaged or missing, replace it immediately.
 Always tighten plugs securely.